Virtuosos (TV program): Season 10 - Virtuosos V4+

+The classical music talent search competition will begin with the Hungarian semi-final on May 2, 2025.
+Talents from five countries (Hungary, Austria, Montenegro, Serbia and Slovenia) will be competing.

 The Young Virtuosos Foundation

 The creators of the show support young musicians even after the end of the series.
 For this, the "Young Virtuosos Foundation" was set up to help these young artists with professional and financial support, scholarships and by organizing concerts at the most prestigious venues in the world, from the United States through Europe to Asia.